Direct solution of linearized phonon Boltzmann equation¶

 Examples of command options are shown below using Si-PBE

 example.
+Irreducible

-Irreducible grid point indices are obtained by –wgp option:
+grid point indices are obtained by –wgp option:

 and the information is given in ir_grid_points.yaml

 .
-For
+For distribution of

-distribution of collision matrix calculation (see also Workload distribution):
+collision matrix calculation (see also Workload distribution):

 To collect distributed pieces of the collision matrix:

-Distribution of phonon-phonon interaction strengths¶
+Distribution of phonon-phonon interaction strengths#

-The distribution of pieces of collision matrix is straightforward and
+The distribution of pieces of collision matrix is straightforward and is

-small.
-However increasing data file size, network communication
+increasing data file size, network communication becomes to require long time to

-becomes to require long time to send the files from a master node to
+send the files from a master node to computation nodes.
+In this case, the

-–full-pp option, the tetrahedron method or
+without using –full-pp option, the tetrahedron method

-smearing approach with –sigma-cutoff option results in the sparse ph-ph interaction
+or smearing approach with –sigma-cutoff option

-strength data array, i.e., most of the elements are zero, the data
+results in the sparse ph-ph interaction strength data array, i.e., most of the

-size can be reduced by only storing non-zero elements.
-Not like the
+elements are zero, the data size can be reduced by only storing non-zero

-collision matrix, the ph-ph interaction strengths in phono3py are
+elements.
+Not like the collision matrix, the ph-ph interaction strengths in

-independent from temperature though it is not the case if the force
+phono3py are independent from temperature though it is not the case if the force

 constants provided are temperature dependent.
-Once
+Once stored, they are used to

-stored, they are used to create the collision matrices at
+create the collision matrices at temperatures.
+Using --write-pp

-into and read from hdf5 files at grid points.
+, they are written into and read from hdf5 files at grid points.

 It is also recommended to use –write-phonon option and –read-phonon option to use identical phonon eigenvectors among the distributed nodes.